dhansel/IECDevice/README.md

 This section describes those steps by creating a very simple device to read/write SD cards.
-Note that this device will be limited in its functionality, it allows loading and saving programs on the SD card but no other functionality (directory listing, deleting files etc..).
+Note that this device will be limited in its functionality, it allows loading and saving programs on the SD card but no other functionality (directory listing, status channel, deleting files etc..).
 The purpose of this section is to demonstrate basic bus communication for file-based devices using the IECFileDevice class.
 A more feature-complete implementation of a SD card reader is provided in the [IECSD example](examples/IECSD).